Combinatorial Semi-Bandit in the Non-Stationary Environment: Abstract

 \section{Abstract}

 In this paper, we investigate the non-stationary combinatorial semi-bandit problem, both in the switching case and in the dynamic case.
-In the general case where (a) the reward function is non-linear, (b) arms may be probabilistically triggered, and (c) only approximate offline oracle exists \cite{wang2017improving}, our algorithm achieves $\tilde\cO(\sqrt{\cS T})$ distribution-dependent regret in the switching case, and $\tilde\cO(\cV^{1/3}T^{2/3})$ in the dynamic case, where $\cS$ is the number of switchings and $\cV$ is the sum of the total ``distribution changes''.
-The regret bounds in both scenarios are nearly optimal, but our algorithm needs to know the parameter $\cS$ or $\cV$ in advance.
-We further show that by employing another technique, our algorithm no longer needs to know the parameters $\cS$ or $\cV$ but the regret bounds could become suboptimal.
-In a special case where the reward function is linear and we have an exact oracle, we design a parameter-free algorithm that achieves nearly optimal regret both in the switching case and in the dynamic case without knowing the parameters in advance.
+In the general case where (a) the reward function is non-linear, (b) arms may be probabilistically triggered, and (c) only approximate offline oracle exists \citep{wang2017improving}, our algorithm achieves $\tilde{O}(m\sqrt{N T}/\Delta_{\min})$ distribution-dependent regret in the switching case, and $\tilde{O}({V}^{1/3}T^{2/3})$ distribution-independent regret in the dynamic case, where ${N}$ is the number of switchings and ${V}$ is the sum of the total ``distribution changes'', $m$ is the total number of arms, and $\Delta_{\min}$ is a gap variable dependent on the distributions of arm outcomes.
+The regret bounds in both scenarios are nearly optimal, but our algorithm needs to know the parameter ${N}$ or ${V}$ in advance.
+We further show that by employing another technique, our algorithm no longer needs to know the parameters ${N}$ or ${V}$ but the regret bounds could become suboptimal.
+In a special case where the reward function is linear and we have an exact oracle, we apply a new technique to design a parameter-free algorithm that achieves nearly optimal regret both in the switching case and in the dynamic case without knowing the parameters in advance.